simonlotzkar/1800_20233_17/README.md

 * Anti-Spam
     * Email verification: only allow user to submit posts after verifying
     * Prevent users from adding updates within a time fram (eg 3min)
-* Profile page
+* Display every update's owner total score, average score, and number of posts
-    * Display update owners' total score, average score, and number of posts
+* Add a preview 'dummy update' of what the user's posts will look like on their profile page
-    * Add a preview 'dummy update' of what the user's posts will look like
+* Customization manager page accessible to admins only
-* Add customization adder (like restaurant adder), accessible to admins only
+* Submit restaurant page => Restaurant manager page

 ## 6. Contents of Folder
 Content of the project folder: